rszaldumbide/rszaldumbide/README.md

 ## About me
 <table>

-- 💼 I’m currently working on [Otavalo Trail](https://viveotavalotrail.com/)
+- 💼 I’m currently working on [Otavalo Trail](https://viveotavalotrail.com/) and [DebiSoft](https://debi.ec/)

 - 🌐 Founder of the Freelance group [Webcats](https://beacons.ai/webcats)

-- 🌱 I’m currently learning NodeJS y NextJS
+- 🌱 I’m currently learning SvelteKit, Astro and Vue

 - 👨‍💻 All of my projects are available [here](https://rzaldumbide.me/)